skovy/skovy.dev/content/blog/code-splitting-with-webpack-typescript-react/index.md

   return (
     import(/* webpackChunkName: "lodash" */ "lodash")
       // Rename the default import to "_"
-      // (done by convention, not necessary)
-      .then(({ default: _ }) => {
+      // (done by convention with lodash, not necessary) .then(({ default: _ }) => {
         // Create a new HTML element
         const element = document.createElement("div");